Pocket God: Controversy

-The game was subject to controversy when some Pacific Islanders and anthropologists protested to Apple Inc. claiming the game was racist.
-The game's creators defended the game, saying "it depicts no specific race or nationality".
-Pocket God programmer Dave Castelnuovo got in touch with one of the original Pacific Islanders and came up with some compromises: The islanders would be called Oogs instead of Pygmies, and the Moai statue would be replaced with a statue of an Octopus God.
-On May 27, 2009, Castelnuovo announced that the characters would no longer be called Oogs, as 'Pygmies' was a more suitable name, and did not actually cause any friction between Pacific Islanders.
+The game was subject to controversy when Pacific Islanders and anthropologists protested to Apple, claiming that the game was racist.
+The game's creators defended the game, saying "it depicts no specific race or nationality."
+Pocket God programmer Dave Castelnuovo got in touch with one of the original complainants and proposed compromises: The islanders would be called Oogs instead of Pygmies, and the Moai statue would be replaced with a statue of an Octopus God.
+On May 27, 2009, Castelnuovo announced that the characters would no longer be called Oogs, claiming that 'Pygmies' was a more suitable name, and that the original name did not actually cause any friction with Pacific Islanders.

-In other apps

-As part of the effort to promote Pocket God, the developers engaged in cross-promotion with a number of other developers.
-This promotion saw a number of updates where new themed features were added to "Pocket God" and in return the related apps added Pocket God themed updates.

-Three apps have featured the game as a direct result of cross-promotion.
+Collaborations

 The addition of Doodler to Pocket God resulted in a new version of Doodle Jump being released on May 22, 2009, which allowed users to play as a Pygmy from Pocket God.
 To unlock the Pygmy, players must change the high score name to one of the characters from Pocket God: Ooga, Booga, Nooby, Dooby, Klik or Klak.

 The second crossover was with Harbor Master on August 8, 2009, where Pygmies replaced the normal boats in the path drawing game.

 The final cross promotion saw a new test added to "Moron Test" with a Pocket God theme to it, which characters from the Moron Test were featured on a new island and minigame within the Pocket God universe.

-There are reports of seeing a pygmy in the app uggles as a playable character.

-Two other apps have featured the famous Pocket God characters within their games.
-The Creeps released an update allowing pygmies as characters.
-Also Trenches added to their "Zombie Horde" mode by allowing Zombie Pygmies to replace the Zombie Germans as the antagonists within the game.
+The Creeps released an update with characters based Pygmies.

+Trenches added to their "Zombie Horde" mode by allowing Zombie Pygmies to replace the Zombie Germans as the antagonists within the game.

 Announced in 2015 was the spin-off game Pocket God vs Desert Ashes.